xfwang/SCNV/README.md

 2) Define boundaries based on mappable positions and calculate the GC content in each bin.
 This step can be done using the scripts ``hg19.bin.bondaries.50k.py`` and ``(hg19.varbin.gc.content.50k.bowtie.k50.py``( Baslan Nat.
 Protoc.
 2012).
 Refer to **hg19_reference.sh** for the reference genome.

-3) Count the number of reads in each defined bin: **read_count.R**  A plot can be very helpful here by comparing the distribution of counts per bins between the cell samples as  implemented in **rc_plot.R**
+3) Count the number of reads in each defined bin: **read_count.R**  A plot can be very helpful here by comparing the distribution of counts per bins between the cell samples as  implemented in **rc_plot.R**.
+The function can also draw plots based on "RPKM".
 ![RC explores](https://dl.dropboxusercontent.com/u/5106491/github/rc_explore_RAW.png)

 4) GC correction and Initial Segmentation: **gc_cbs.R**